hakavlad/nohang/README.md

 ### Memory and CPU usage

-- VmRSS is about 12 MiB
+- VmRSS is 10 - 14 MiB depending on the settings
-- CPU usage depends on the level of available memory (the frequency of memory status checks increases as the amount of available memory decreases) and monitorong intensity (can be changed by user via config)
+- CPU usage depends on the level of available memory (the frequency of memory status checks increases as the amount of available memory decreases) and monitoring intensity (can be changed by user via config)

 ### Status

-Now is unstable, but works great on my PC and tested on Fedora 28 x86_64, Debian 9 x86_64, Debian 8 i386.
-The first stable version will be released soon.
+The program is unstable and some fixes are requird before the first stable version will be released.

 ### Download
 ```bash